 Dmitriy joined Watsi on April 15th, 2013.
-Six years ago, Dmitriy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Dmitriy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Dmitriy's most recent donation supported Rabson, a man from Malawi, to fund prostate surgery.

 Dmitriy has funded healthcare for 40 patients in 10 countries.